hardyoyo/RodmanPottingerCookbook/recipes/HoppinJohn.md

-> ![ip](./images/ip-icon.png) *You can do this in the instant pot if you're in a hurry, soup button, 7 minutes, quick release, or if you're using dry beans (totally OK!), cook for 16 minutes, natural release.*
+> ![ip](./images/ip-icon.png) *You can do this in the instant pot if you're in a hurry, soup button, 7 minutes, quick release, or if you're using dry beans (totally OK!), double the liquid to 6 cups, and cook for 26 minutes, natural release.*